Faizralvi/Real-time-Emotion-Detection/MVP/README.md

-Sure — here’s a `README.md` draft based on your template and the code you provided:

----

 # Minimum Viable Product (MVP)

 This MVP consists of a `.py` file that runs inference for **person detection and tracking** using **YOLO**.